 "I can see that.
-Are you sure it is wise to continue?
+Are you sure it's wise to continue?
 We already found out that this Juukka is pretty strong and with your powers gradually weakening I don't know..."

 "There's no need to concern yourself, Skulker.
 I can assure you I'm still strong enough to tear this ghost apart piece by piece if the need arises.
 I've learned from experience to keep a few reserves aside for every situation; you never know when it will come in handy."
 A confident grin appeared on his face.

 Skulker, not looking entirely convinced, decided to change the subject.
 He looked at the tracking device on his left wrist.
-"Juukka has fled into the industrial area, he's not running anymore so we can catch up with him quickly if we leave now."
+"Juukka has fled into the industrial district, we can catch up with him quickly if we leave now."